ralsei38/wifi_cracker/README.md

 pkt = RadioTap()/Dot11(subtype=4, type=0, proto=0, addr1="DEST-ADDR", addr2="OWN-ADDR", addr3="THE-BSSID")/Dot11Elt(ID="SSID", info="test")/Dot11Elt(ID="Supported Rates", info="???")/Dot11Elt() #etc...
 ```

+- find out how to find the BSSID of an AP, to fill up the `Dot11` frame
 - find out how to 4 way handshake own AP
     - try to authenticate to own AP
     - try to associate to own AP
 - try to deauthenticate to own AP (will be useful to deauth another user and listen the four-way handshake)

 From there we can use beacons (BLACKLIST INSTITUTIONAL AND GOV APs)